YZArren/ETCI2021/README.md

 # ETCI2021
-This is the method of the etci2021 champion team
+This is the method of the etci2021 champion team Arren.

 # Requirements
 CUDA 11.0